Nickenn/Semester-Project-1-Nicholas-Avery/README.md

 ![image](https://user-images.githubusercontent.com/100228811/205712767-3f7bcd44-8499-4558-80a2-66426d255fd2.jpg)

-Museum page for a community science museum
+Website for a community science museum

 ## Description
 In this project I created a site for a community science museum with different departments.
 It has a technology, astronomi and antomi page.
 Aswell as an about and contact page.